 LRAPA will pay actual and reasonable business-related expenses incurred in the performance of your job responsibilities if they are: (1) listed below or elsewhere in this handbook; and (2) pre-approved by your supervisor before expenses are incurred.
 For mileage, LRAPA will not reimburse mileage if the employee is offered a LRAPA vehicle and the employee chooses to drive their own vehicle.
+Further, if the employee chooses to drive their own vehicle.
 Further, if the employee chooses to drive their own vehicle, the driver's insurance will be considered in first position and LRAPA's insurance in second position if an accident occurs.